 1:30pm - 2:30pm |

-Concurrent Sessions 2 (3 sessions) 201: Artificial Intelligence in a Climate Emergency Andrea Belair (she/hers), Collections Services Librarian, Bennington College.
-Lois Parshley, Investigative Journalist at The Lever Steve Fernandez, Solidarity Engineer, People's Tech Cooperative Andrea Puglisi (she/her), Digital Initiatives and Technology Librarian at Westfield State University; Privacy Advocate, Library Freedom Project Shanna Hollich (they/them), Learning and Training Manager, Creative Commons Jess Farrell Location: Grand Ballroom/Hybrid 202: Strategies for Success: Working with a New Generation of Faculty on Primary Source Instruction Eric Stoykovich, College Archivist and Manuscript Librarian, Watkinson Library, Trinity College Eric Johnson-DeBaufre, Special Collections Librarian, Watkinson Library, Trinity College Location: King George Suite 203: Adapting Digitized Collections to Meet Researchers' Needs Documentary Now!
+Concurrent Sessions 2 (3 sessions) 201: The Environment of AI: Confronting the Social & Environmental Consequences of Artificial Intelligence Andrea Belair (she/hers), Collections Services Librarian, Bennington College.
+Lois Parshley, Freelance Investigative Journalist Steve Fernandez, Solidarity Engineer and Engineering Professional Andrea Puglisi (she/her), Digital Initiatives and Technology Librarian at Westfield State University; Privacy Advocate, Library Freedom Project Shanna Hollich (they/them), Learning and Training Manager, Creative Commons Jess Farrell (she/her), owner at Redstart Works Location: Grand Ballroom/Hybrid 202: Strategies for Success: Working with a New Generation of Faculty on Primary Source Instruction Eric Stoykovich, College Archivist and Manuscript Librarian, Watkinson Library, Trinity College Eric Johnson-DeBaufre, Special Collections Librarian, Watkinson Library, Trinity College Location: King George Suite 203: Adapting Digitized Collections to Meet Researchers' Needs Documentary Now!
 When a Film Producer Discovers Your Archive's Digitized Footage Tessa Mediano, Research & Instruction Librarian/Archivist (Term), Rhode Island School of Design Online Resources: The End-All Be-All?
 Savannah Miller (she/her), Master of Library and Information Science student, Simmons University former Reference Assistant, Massachusetts Archives Location: Longford |

 |